smudge/decks/railsconf-2022/slides.md

 <!--
 And so we'd done it.
 We could run our app in total isolation from all external apps and services.

+And, so, quickly, to recap:

+We enabled WebValve.
+We made the fake services real _enough_ to support a useful demo.
+And we gave fakes the ability to remember things.
 -->

 ---